 +ACCOUNTABLE for our own work, language, and appearance.

-One is accountable when they are subject to the obligation responsible; answerable.
-From the moment a student walks on campus until the moment he or she leaves, they are accountable for their school work, their personal appearance, and the behavior exercised throughout the school day.
+One is accountable when they are subject to the obligation to be responsible and answerable to another.
+From the moment a student walks on campus until the moment he/she leaves, they are accountable for their school work, their personal appearance, and the behavior exercised throughout the school day.
 Being accountable helps us to know what we ought to do, choose to do it freely, and give witness to the values we accept.

-Academic Integrity

-The students of SFCS are expected to uphold high ethical standards in accomplishing their work.
+ACADEMIC INTEGRITY: The students of SFCS are expected to uphold high ethical standards in accomplishing their work.
 Completing one’s own work is the expectation.
 Cheating of any type will not be tolerated.
 Students who are caught cheating or plagiarizing in any class will be dealt with in the following manner:

-First offense: Any student cheating on a test or assignment will receive a zero “0”; inschool suspension if on a test; detention if on an assignment
+First offense: Any student cheating on a test or assignment will receive a zero “0”; in-school suspension if on a test; detention if on an assignment

 Second offense: “0” for said assignment; in-school suspension and a conference with the parents